Features¶

 Add additional index URL to search¶

-Pip accepts URLs for additional package indexes through --extra-index-url
+Pip accepts URLs for additional package indexes through --extra-index-url.

-The same option can be passed to pip-compile-multi
+The same option can be passed to pip-compile-multi during compilation.

 --extra-index-url TEXT Add additional package index URL to search